lightweight-software-development/lsd-storage/design/To Do.md

 - Only request updates with timestamp on or after the latest one you have got, but not ones you already have
 - Review when/how to apply actions to local state and merge with external updates
 - Track all actions applied, not just local
+- Updates must be applied in order
+- If find an update older than one already applied, reapply all after it